 - Watering and irrigation

-- Biochar - a soil amendment that saves 50% water use.
+- Biochar - a soil amendment that saves up to 50% of the water used.

 - Gardening resources, including composting workshop information